“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “How does this happen?”
 Elren asked.
 “Why do I always let you do this?”

-“Because you’re my big sister and you’re the best?”
-Rylan said using his little kid voice.
-“And if you didn’t go along, I’d just run off and do it on my own?”
+“Because if you didn’t go along, I’d just run off and do it on my own?”

 The terapede finally reached a standstill in front of the rusted signpost.
 Its sleek body was pocked with boils and scars.
 Rent flesh hung off in patches from the terapede’s metallic skeleton of greasy gears and pistons.
 The fleshy exterior was intermingled with a honeycomb of glass windows, etched, stained, and scratched until they were cloudy as wax.